T-Troll/alienfx-tools/alienfan-tools/README.md

 # alienfan-tools
-Utilities for fan and power control for Alienware notebooks trough direct calls into ACPI BIOS.
+Utilities for fan and power, and sometimes lights control for Alienware and Dell G-series devices trough direct calls into ACPI BIOS.
 This is the side step from my [alienfx-tools](https://github.com/T-Troll/alienfx-tools) project, dedicated to fan and power control subsystem.

 Tools avaliable: